kaleb/kaleb.github.com/comp/internet/services/google/_posts/2011-07-14-hangout-hackathon.md

 Last night, I was invited to a [Google+ Hangout][1] to participate in a [Chrome extension hackathon][2].
-I was not able to participate much due to bloat that I've allowed to accumulate in my [Ubuntu][] along with the slowness of my DSL internet connection.
-It is really too bad, because I felt that I could have learned much from the other individuals involved.
+I was not able to participate much due to bloat that I've allowed to accumulate in my [Ubuntu][] based desktop combined with the slowness of my DSL internet connection.
+It is really too bad, because I felt that I could have learned much from the other coders involved.

 The project that we were working on is a [chrome extension that allows users to play a game of pong while using Hangouts][3].
-This adds a whole new dynamic to what users can do in Hangouts.
+This adds a whole new dynamic to how users can participate in Hangouts.
+Kudos to whomever first thought of the idea.

 To be able to pull off creating this extension, we had to delve into the source code of Hangouts.
-While doing this, we noticed some interesting things.
-[Mohamed Mansour][4] noticed a couple of interesting things.
+While doing this, we noticed a couple of interesting things after being pointed out by [Mohamed Mansour][4].

 Google+ Hangouts Uses Google Wave
 ---------------------------------